pulpgrinder/Fronkensteen/bales-src/app/html-doc.md

 ## jQuery Interface

 BiwaScheme has a nice, Scheme-like interface to jQuery.
 However, Fronkensteen opts for a more jQuery-like procedure syntax.
-This is handy because of the vast amount of jQuery code that exists on the net.
+Why jQuery?
+Because jQuery has been around for a long time, it works, and it's not going anywhere.
+Other frameworks seem to come and go with depressing regularity.
+Also, there's a vast amount of jQuery example code on the net.
 Translating this code to work with Fronkensteen is pretty straightforward.

 A jQuery call like: